Canon 5D Mark III vs XC10

 It is notable that the XC10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark III does not offer wifi capability.

 Both the 5D Mark III and the XC10 have been discontinued, but can regularly be found used on eBay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the XC10 was followed by the Canon XC20.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 5D Mark III vs XC10